RAMCloudCode/contxtify/README.md

 `contxtify` is a lightweight shell utility that turns an entire folder into a single text file.
 It collects the contents of every file in the directory and its subfolders, adds each file’s path as a header, and combines everything into one `.txt` file.

-The result is an easy way to turn a project or repository into context for AI or to save a snapshot of a folder’s contents.
+The result is an easy way to turn a project or repository into context for AI, or to save a snapshot of a folder’s contents.

 ---